Stewori/JyNI/README.md

 ## 7. Summary of changes to Python code

-Briefly speaking, we took the python files crucial for loading native C extensions and modified them to perform the explained purpose of JyNI.
+Briefly, we took the Python files crucial for loading native C extensions and modified them to perform the explained purpose of JyNI.
 Mainly we changed alloc and dealloc behavior of `PyObject`s consequently, also when inlined like in `stringobject.c` or `intobject.c`.
 The new allocation